 Cultural management techniques are not recommended as the sole method of controlling Varroa populations in colonies.
 However, the use of cultural management strongly assists in maintaining low Varroa mite levels, allowing beekeepers to alternate between treatments from season to season.
-Managing Varroa mite levels in colonies throughout the beekeeping season provides beekeepers the option Diversify mite treatments and incorporate an integrated pest management (IPM) strategy to reduce the development of mite resistance and prolong the efficacy of control products.

-to use organic chemicals in place of synthetic chemicals under certain conditions.
+Managing Varroa mite levels in colonies throughout the beekeeping season provides beekeepers the option to use organic chemicals in place of synthetic chemicals under certain conditions.
 Alternating treatment methods assists in slowing the development of chemical resistance in mites, as well as prolonging the efficacy of registered products.
 Recommended cultural management techniques include drone brood removal, the use of screened bottom boards, breaking the brood cycle and the use of hygienic and disease-resistant genetic stock.